kubernetes-sigs/gateway-api/site-src/concepts/use-cases.md

 single Gateway](#multiple-applications-behind-a-single-gateway) and [basic east/west](#basic-eastwest-use-case) use cases:

-- Charlie and Ian will provision a cluster, a [GatewayClass], and a [Gateway].
+- Chihiro and Ian will provision a cluster, a [GatewayClass], and a [Gateway].

 - Ana and Allison will deploy their applications in the appropriate Namespaces.